 Trenchless Sewer Repair

-Nu Flow Technologies has been involved in trenchless sewer repair since the industry first began back in the mid 1990’s.
+Nu Flow Technologies has been involved in trenchless sewer repair since the industry first began back in the mid-1990’s.
 We were one of the first to develop the process.
-Since that time our company is responsible for a great deal of technological advancements that have made the procedure even faster, more efficient, and significantly more affordable.
-Thanks to our innovation trenchless sewer repair has become the number one choice for property owners.
+Since that time our company is responsible for many technological advancements that have made the procedure even faster, more efficient, and significantly more affordable.
+Thanks to our innovation trenchless sewer repair have become the number one choice for property owners.
 We are proud to serve the St. Louis market.